-Like the 10GbE fiber optic cabling, there are several IEEE standards of 40GbE transceiver in the whole evolution.
-40G QSFP+ optical transceivers are the most commonly used optics for 40G network.
+Like the 10GbE fiber optic cabling, there are several IEEE standards of the 40GbE transceiver in the whole evolution.
+40G QSFP+ optical transceivers are the most commonly used optics for the 40G network.
 So how to choose fiber optic cables for 40G optical transceivers?
 The following table will help you out.

 Besides the QSFP+ fiber transceivers and fiber optic cables, 40G DAC cables available in QSFP+ DAC cables and AOC cables enable short-reach options.
 For 40G cabling, QSFP+ to QSFP+ (40G to 40G) and QSFP+ to 4SFP+ (40G to 10G) breakout cables satisfy customers for various fiber types and reach requirements.

 With the price of 100G optics cutting down in 2017, 100GbE network is no longer out of customers’ reach.
 Telecom giants like Cisco, Arista, HPE launches series of 100G optical switches to meet the market demand.
 And for other 100G components like 100G optical transceivers, fiber patch cables, racks & enclosures, etc, those are ubiquitous on the market.

 100G optical transceivers including the CFP, CFP2, CFP4, CXP and the most popular 100G QSFP28 optics in IEEE standards provide a great selection to the overall users.
 For 100G inter-rack connections, QSFP28 to QSF28 Direct Attach Copper (DAC) Cables and Active Optical Cables (AOC) as well as the QSFP28 to SFP28 breakout cables are the cost-effective solutions.